 But despite the cautious DNA of most bankers, when cycles run long, their actions don’t always match their attitudes.
-And the current run of economic expansion is now among the longest on record.
+And the recent run of economic expansion was among the longest on record.

-When the cycle inevitably turns, there will be banks that don’t see it coming in time.
+Now that the cycle has turned, there will be banks that didn't see it coming in time.
 The accumulated risks will manifest in the form of lost earnings, lost jobs, and maybe even some failed banks.

 How do those risks accumulate?
 They almost always build up in the form of mispriced loans.
 As one of our favorite clients once told us, “In 30 years of banking, I’ve found that you win the most what you misprice the worst.”
 That is gospel truth, and it’s happening today at banks around the world.

 Below are the most common ways we’ve seen risk being mispriced, as well as a few thoughts on how the errors can be corrected.